Volleyball Drills

 Mirror Blocking

 Two players face each other across the net.
 The leader slides left or right along the net; the follower mirrors the movement and jumps to block when the leader stops.
-Focus on hands above the net, pressing over, and sealing the seam between the two blockers' hands.
 A 12U and up skill.

 Block Footwork (Slide and Cross)

 Cones placed at the three blocker positions (outside, middle, right).
-Blocker shuffles or cross-steps between cones, jumps a block at each one, and lands ready to move again.
-Slide step for short distances; cross step for longer.
-Builds the conditioning to block every rotation in a five-set match.
+The blocker shuffles or cross-steps between cones, jumps a block at each one, and lands ready to move again.
+Slide step for short distances, cross step for longer.

 Read and Block

 Live setter, live hitter, one blocker.
-Blocker watches the setter's hands to read which hitter the ball is going to (outside, middle, right) and moves in time.
-Adds a second blocker once the read is reliable.
-Fits varsity and club practices because the read determines whether a blocker arrives early enough to set the hands or stays one step late on every swing.
+The blocker watches the setter's hands to read which hitter the ball is going to (outside, middle, right) and moves in time.
+The read determines whether the blocker arrives early enough to set the hands.

 Dig-and-Roll